ABOUT CERF

 • Help create a more equitable region while working collaboratively with other community partners.

-The CERF program was created by the State of California to help local regions develop regional economic development plans.
-In Los Angeles County, CERF will help local stakeholders to:
+The California Jobs First program (CJF), formerly California Economic Resilience Fund (CERF), was created by the State of California to help local regions develop regional economic development plans.
+In Los Angeles County, CJF will help local stakeholders to:

 • Create high-quality and accessible jobs for all Californians